UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_07.md

 Here are the first 15 rows of the dataframe.

-Let’s talk about observation 4 named `Almond Delight`.
+Let’s talk about observation 4 which is named `Almond Delight`.
 Its index label is `4` as well as it’s index position.

 If you just went and counted those again and started screaming “5\!
 It’s the fifth position”, that’s OK.
 In the Python language, we start